 Well, an interesting thing is that the people who start out at fives, you'd assume would be the people that you want to meet.
 But what I found was that the people who start out as three are much better.
 Those people can grow in numbers, whereas all the fives were just short-term obsessions.
 It was good to realize this because it showed me I can let go of the fives faster.

 Was it weird to meticulously tally up how many people you'd slept with?

 No. When you've been single for so long sex doesn't seem like a big deal, because you've got to get it somehow.
 Maybe the only surprise was that I once thought that if I slept with someone I'd become more attached to them.
 But if I look at the data I realize that isn't true.
 I was disappointed with that.

 Have you found any other aspects of this project disappointing?

 Actually quite the opposite.
 I think it gave me a better perspective on it all.
 Like, I used to think I was always getting dumped, but when I look at that pie chart I'm not.
 Getting dumped 19 percent of the time isn't so bad.
 So I think this kind of helps me understand the situation better.
 It helps me to chill out.

-How are you feeling about dating now this project is over?
+How are you feeling about dating now that this project is over?